Andreas-Sjogren-Furst/ML-OPS-Healthy-vs-Rotten/reports/README.md

 > Answer:

 ---
 The total code coverage of our code is **65%**, as measured by the `coverage` tool.
-This includes modules such as `data.py` (81%) and `model.py` (48%).
-The provided test suite focuses on verifying key functionalities, such as preprocessing data (`data.py`) and testing the forward pass of the `FruitClassifier` model with different batch sizes (`model.py`).
+This includes modules like `data.py` (81%) and `model.py` (48%).
+The test suite verifies key functionalities, such as preprocessing data (`data.py`) and testing the forward pass of the `FruitClassifier` model with different batch sizes (`model.py`).

-While 65% coverage ensures that a significant portion of the code is tested, critical areas remain untested.
-For example, the data preprocessing tests validate directory structures and file existence but do not handle edge cases like malformed image files or empty directories.
-Similarly, the model tests only validate the output shape of the forward pass but do not check for numerical stability, overfitting behavior, or inference correctness.
+While 65% coverage ensures a significant portion of the code is tested, critical areas remain untested.
+For example, data preprocessing tests validate directory structures and file existence but miss edge cases like malformed image files or empty directories.
+Similarly, model tests validate output shape but don’t check for numerical stability, overfitting behavior, or inference correctness.

-Even with 100% coverage, errors could persist because coverage measures whether code is executed, not whether it behaves correctly.
-For instance, logical errors, untested edge cases, or unexpected data could still lead to failures.
-Furthermore, integration points between modules (e.g., passing preprocessed data into the model) remain untested.
+Even with 100% coverage, errors could persist since coverage measures execution, not correctness.
+Logical errors, untested edge cases, or unexpected data could still cause failures.
+Integration points, like passing preprocessed data into the model, also remain untested.

-To improve trust in the system, we need to expand tests to cover edge cases, validate outputs thoroughly, and implement integration tests.
-This, along with high coverage, will ensure robustness and reliability in real-world scenarios.
+To build trust in the system, we should expand tests to cover edge cases, validate outputs thoroughly, and implement integration tests.
+This, combined with high coverage, will ensure robustness and reliability in real-world scenarios.
 ---

 ### Question 9